coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Contextual Equivalence.md

 By deciding to only concern ourselves with closed terms, we can simplify the notion of contexts.
 This is because for closed terms, there is little difference between substitution into a context and applying a term to an argument.
 This is true because for these terms there is also little difference between ordinary and capture-avoiding substitution.
 ![](Pasted%20image%2020231113114927.png)
 (I think theres a typo here and that $C_y$ should be $T^C_y$.)
-Simple: If you have a context $C$ where $y$ does not occur, then substituting a term into $C$ is alpha-equivalent to
+Simple: If you have a context $C$ where $y$ does not occur, then substituting a term into $C$ gives an alpha-equivalent result to performing